tothpeter/algorithms-and-programming-challenges/practice_java/README.md

 # Practice Java

-I started this subproject to get familiar other languages like Java and to keep my algorithmic knowledge sharp.
+I like to discover languages and tools, so I started this little subproject to see how the implementation looks of common data structures and problems in Java.

-I organized the code into sub folders as I explained below:
+I organised the code into sub folders as stated below:

 ## Interview Cake
-Contains the finished exercises from [Interview Cake](https://www.interviewcake.com/)
+Contains the finished exercises from [Interview Cake](https://www.interviewcake.com/all-questions/java)

 ## Practice
 Contains implementation of common algorithms, data structures and challenges I found randomly.